in Cornwall, Mark set up his first business in 1988, Global E., a music

 Christian remains and burial vaults in Vilnius.
 Seeing first hand the

 communists' repression and attempted destruction of the Church crystalised

-Mark's belief in the importance of spiritual illumination and honour
+Mark's belief in the importance of spiritual illumination, honour and

-in politics and society at large.
+courage in politics and society.
 He

 completed his travels with teaching in Poland in 1996.